 Elsewhere the flooding has been affecting the Thames Valley, including Wraysbury, between Windsor and Staines.
 The Berkshire town was heavily featured in the media on Tuesday following the arrival of the army to help.
 Baptist minister the Revd Carolyn Urwin said Wraysbury had experienced weeks of flooding, but had worsened significantly since the start of the week.
-Around 80 per cent of the town had been flooded, with around 100 evacuations.
+Around 80 per cent of the town had been flooded. with around 100 evacuations.
 Her church was making itself available as venue to gather and for hot drinks now the emergency services were using the control centre.
 She reported both a sense of community spirit - and anger that nothing had been done for the town's flood defences.
 'People want to come together to help each other, but there is anger too.
-Wraysbury never used to flood until the Jubilee River.
+Wravsbury never used to flood until the Jubilee River (opened in 2002).
 We have asked for help since 2003, but nothing has happened.'
-She too requested prayer, and any messages of encouragement for all those working to help the town 'A lot of people are getting to the end of their tether through tiredness - many are up at 5am and not going to bed until midnight or later.
+She too requested prayer, and any messages of encouragement for all those working to help the town.
+'A lot of people are getting to the end of their tether through tiredness - many are up at 5am and not going to bed until midnight or later.
 'And when all the immediate attention has gone away, which it will, more needs will come to light.
-It's going to be a long haul.'
+It's going to be a long haul.
 The Baptist Assembly 2014 DELEGATES will be encouraged to understand God as 'bigger than anything we can possibly conceive' at this year's Baptist Assembly.
 The Higher, Deeper, Wider theme of the event is taken from Paul's letter to the Ephesians, and will form the basis of the presidential year of the Revd Dr Chris Ellis.
 Dr Ellis, whose induction as President will take place at Assembly, hopes it will enable people to experience God afresh.
-'This theme comes from Ephesians, and from Paul's prayer for the church,' he explained.
+'This theme comes from Ephesians, and from Paul's praver for the church,' he explained.
 'It is an encouragement to understand God as bigger than anything we can possibly conceive.
-Great Britain.
+'So higher is partly about worship, but it's especially about God.
+Deeper is partly about who I am, but it's especially about God's grace.
+Wider is about the world. but it's especially about God's world.'
+One of the sessions will see a major focus on prayer, while there will be opportunities to hear about how the work of both BMS and our Union is impacting the UK and bevond.
+As well as Dr Ellis, speakers include Jack Sara, President of the Bethlehem Bible College, and From the www. baptisttimes.co.uk Recent stories and comment pieces on The Baptist Times website Stranger danger or angel stranger?
+How do we, as parents and church, model the the Revd Lvnn Green, General Secretary of our Baptist Union of Great Britain.